 The Surprising Connection Between Uric Acid and Cardiovascular Health

-Dr Kristie, Dr Chelsi and our health coach Cheryl recently attended a thought-provoking conference on cardiometabolic disease, where they encountered a captivating discussion on the role of uric acid in cardiovascular health.
-Spearheaded by renowned author and physician, Dr. David Pearlmutter, the conversation shed light on the importance of maintaining optimal uric acid levels and its impact on our overall well-being.
+Dr. Kristie, dietitian Chelsi, and health coach Cheryl recently attended a thought-provoking conference on cardiometabolic disease where they encountered a captivating discussion on the role of uric acid in cardiovascular health.
+Spearheaded by renowned author and physician, Dr. David Perlmutter, the conversation shed light on the importance of maintaining optimal uric acid levels and its impact on our overall well-being.

 Cardiovascular disease remains a leading cause of mortality worldwide.
 Often dubbed the "silent killer," it encompasses a wide range of conditions affecting the heart and blood vessels.
 Examples include coronary artery disease, heart attacks, and strokes.
 Identifying novel markers for cardiovascular risk assessment has been a crucial area of research, and recent findings have highlighted uric acid as a potential candidate.